How to Tell Your Partner That You Want a Divorce

 • How did I come to the conclusion that I wanted a divorce?

 • Decide in advance what you want to say.
-If you have a plan in place, you are less likely to be distracted during the discussion.
+If you have a plan in place, you're less likely to be distracted during the discussion.
 You may consider jotting down some notes to have with you if you tend to get flustered.

-• Don't bring up the subject if either one of you has been drinking or using drugs.
+• Stay sober.
+Don't bring up the subject if either one of you has been drinking or using drugs.

 • Make a point of using "I" statements when you share the news.
 "I have given this a lot of thought, and I have decided that I want our marriage to end."
-This is more positive than making "you" statements such as "You don't listen when I need to talk" that your husband may interpret as blaming him.
+This is more positive than making "you" statements such as "You don't listen when I need to talk" that your partner may interpret as blaming them.

-• If you have concerns about how your husband is going to react, ask him to meet you in a public place that still allows for some privacy and notify several people of your location.
+• Stay safe.
+If you have concerns about how your spouse is going to react, ask them to meet you in a public place that still allows for some privacy and notify several people of your location.
 Create check in times so they know you are safe.

-• If your husband has been abusive in the past, arrange for several places to stay and have a bag already packed and stashed at the house you plan to stay at.
-If you need further assistance with leaving an abusive relationship, there are several hotlines and resources available to you.
+• Be ready to leave.
+If your partner has been abusive in the past, arrange for several places to stay and have a bag already packed and stashed at the house you plan to stay at.
+If you need further assistance with leaving an abusive relationship, there are several hotlines available to you.

 There are many ways to inform your partner that you are no longer happy in the marriage and wish to get a divorce.
 Knowing how your partner typically reacts to more sensitive subjects will help you determine which type of conversation best suits your needs.